The Prosperity Paradox

 The assumption that one must own a home before starting a family is a cultural artifact, not a biological necessity — yet it sits in the American psyche like a natural law.
 Postwar America made homeownership the central rite of passage into adulthood, displacing older communal and religious milestones with a financial one.
 A house became more than shelter: proof of maturity, prudence, permanence.
 The moral framing outlived its material basis, and now owning property functions as a proxy for being a responsible adult — and, by extension, a responsible parent.

-Then policy made the threshold nearly unreachable.
-Zoning restrictions, artificial scarcity, and financialization have delayed or denied the transition to ownership for millions — scarcity capitalized into asset values, the price signal announcing wealth that is not there.
-When the symbolic threshold of “readiness” is locked behind decades of debt and inflated prices, fertility collapses by default.
+Then policy helped raise the threshold.
+Zoning restrictions, constrained supply, and housing finance have delayed or denied the transition to ownership for many households — scarcity capitalized into asset values, the price signal announcing wealth that is not there.
+Where the symbolic threshold of “readiness” is locked behind decades of debt and high prices, family formation can be delayed.
 It is not that people cannot have children without property.
-It is that the culture has taught them that doing so would mark them as failures.
+It is that some institutions and norms teach them to read ownership as readiness.

 Previous generations built families on stability of work and community.
 Today’s system demands stability of assets instead.
 The mortgage has replaced the village: what once required a supportive social fabric now requires a thirty-year debt instrument.
 Deregulating construction would help — it is the obvious first move — but the deeper remedy is breaking the false equivalence between owning property and being permitted to build a life.